Rural Broadband Internet

 There are two types of EPON - symmetric and asymmetric.
 Symmetric EPON provides equal data rates in both upstream and downstream.
 Asymmetric EPON provides higher downstream data rates than upstream.
 It can operate at eg 10Gbits/sec downstream and 1Gbit/sec upstream.

-In the future a PON network can be upgraded without any change to the installed fiber and splitters to eg NG-PON2 to give much more bandwidth.
+In the future a PON network can be upgraded without any change to the installed fiber and splitters to eg NG-PON2 to give more bandwidth.

 Passive Optical Network